Indian aluminium producer Hindalco misses Q2 profit view on lower prices, demand

-BENGALURU, Nov 10 (Reuters) - India's Hindalco Industries HALC.NS, one of the country's largest aluminium and copper producers, reported on Friday a smaller-than-expected quarterly profit, dented by lacklustre aluminium prices and demand.
+BENGALURU, Nov 10 (Reuters) - India's Hindalco Industries HALC.NS, one of the country's largest aluminium and copper producers, reported a smaller-than-expected quarterly profit on Friday, hurt by lacklustre aluminium prices and demand.

 The Aditya Birla Group-owned company, which operates in 10 countries, said its consolidated net profit fell to 21.96 billion rupees ($263.33 million) in the three-month period ended Sept.
 30, from 22.05 billion rupees a year earlier.

-Average aluminium and zinc prices slumped in the reported quarter, with the London Metal Exchange's aluminium rates dropping 5.1% sequentially and alumina sliding 4.1%, analysts said.
+Average aluminium and zinc prices slumped in the second quarter, with the London Metal Exchange's aluminium rates dropping 5.1% and alumina sliding 4.1% quarter-on-quarter, analysts said.

 Factory activity in September expanded in India - the world's second-biggest aluminium producer - at the slowest pace in five months, a private survey showed.

+However, the company expects aluminium demand to pick up at a strong pace in the ongoing quarter that ends in December, Managing Director Satish Pai said in a post-results briefing.

+Meanwhile, the company is also concerned about rising imports from China, Pai said, adding that it was attempting to get an anti-dumping duty imposed on aluminium foil.

-Novelis, Hindalco's U.S. unit and the world's largest aluminium recycler with production and recycling operations across Europe, recorded an 11.4% plunge in revenue, pulling down total sales nearly 4% to 541.69 billion rupees.
+Novelis, Hindalco's U.S. unit and home to the company's biggest operations, recorded an 11.4% plunge in revenue, pulling down total sales nearly 4% to 541.69 billion rupees.

 Hindalco said in a statement that revenue from its copper business, the company's second-largest segment, rose around 30% to 124.41 billion rupees due to higher metal shipments.